Reidosxyz/plutara-ai-terms/terms_of_service.md

 ## 9. Contact

-For questions about these terms, contact: [Your Contact Information]
+For questions about these terms, contact: reid.j.morris@gmail.com

 ## 10. Governing Law

-These terms are governed by applicable laws of [Your Jurisdiction].
+These terms are governed by applicable laws of United Kingdom.